Full-Screen advertisements are a new kind of advertisement introduced in iOS 4.3. Full-screen advertisements are implemented by the

 ADInterstitialAd object and sets its delegate.
 The delegate is necessary because the ad object sends messages to the delegate at critical points in its lifecycle.
 Figure 3-3 shows most of the essential critical delegate methods.

 At some point after creating the ad object, the ad’s content expires.
-The content may expire at different times, depending on how the ad is presented and how the user interacts with your application.
+The content may expire at different times, depending on how the ad is presented and how the user interacts with your app.
 When an ad object’s content is unloaded, your delegate is called.
-Your application is required to release the ad object, but it often performs other tasks at this time.
+Your app is required to release the ad object, but it often performs other tasks at this time.
 For example, the ADGame example found in iAdInterstitialSuite creates a new ad object to start the cycle over again, while the ADMagazine example removes shifts other content pages to fill the space vacated by the ad’s view.

 Next, you’ll learn how to implement each step of the diagram above.